Bynaryman/OSFNTC/README.md

 embeds all the code to generate systolic arrays with automated pipelining specific command to make it work are located in a .txt file in flopoco/

+# PySigmoid
+our modified PySigmoid to handle any kind of accumulators.
+Among other things, we use  the library to generate input matrices

 # misc
 some pre-made configuration files for installation of other repositories